 JERSEY CITY and NEWARK, New Jersey.
 If you’ve been charged with drug possession, you might be facing range of uncertainties.
 You might have many fears about the future.
+Drug possession charges all over the US are a cause for concern if you find yourself in hot water with the law.
+If you are being charged with possession of a controlled substance in Texas, or whatever state you are in, you will feel anxious and will want to turn to an attorney as soon as possible.
 Whether you were caught with small amounts of a controlled substance or were found to be in possession of larger amounts, a drug possession charge can have a serious impact on your life.
 You could face jail time, probation, and end up with a criminal record.
 Fortunately, under the law, you are innocent until proven guilty.
 Every case is unique, and what follows is not intended to be legal advice, nor is it intended to replace the advice that drug possession attorneys, like the Law Office of Eric M. Mark in Jersey City and Newark, New Jersey can provide.
 Here are things to consider when fighting a drug possession charge:

 - Stay silent.
 Ask for a lawyer.
 If you are under arrest for a drug possession charge, assert your right to remain silent.
 Anything you say or do could be used against you.
 The ACLU offers some guidelines regarding police encounters.
 For example, while you do have the right to remain silent, you may be required to tell police that you want to assert that right.
 If officers ask to search your person or property, you have the right to refuse the search, unless officers can produce a warrant.
 If you are under arrest, always reach out to a qualified attorney.